Felisong/about-me-github-practice/contact-info.md

 my phone number is 403- xxx - xxxx

-my email is carolinaxx@gmail.com
+my email is carolinahs100@gmail.com

-these are placeholder contact info.
+Please feel free to send me an email if you want to contact me

+_no solicitors_